McLeod, Wood score twice in Devils’ 5-3 win over Sabres

 BUFFALO, N.Y.
 (AP) — Michael McLeod and Miles Wood each scored two goals to lead the New Jersey Devils over the Buffalo Sabres 5-3 on Sunday.

 Wood assisted on McLeod’s go-ahead goal midway through the third period.

-Andreas Johnsson also scored for the Devils, who avenged a shootout loss on Saturday in the second game of a back-to-back set.
+Andreas Johnsson also scored for New Jersey.
+The Devils bounced back from a shootout loss Saturday to finish the back-to-back set with a win despite being without several top players because of injury and virus-related circumstances.

+“It certainly shows that we have a lot of fight,” Wood said.
+“Me and Mango (Johnsson) were the two oldest forwards out there at 25 and 26 years old.
+So it’s an extremely young team, and the fact that we kept on fighting throughout the game and we never got down on ourselves, I think it just shows the type of group that we have.
+It’s a young group, but a fiery group.”

 Eric Comrie made 30 saves in his first start for the Devils.